kigster/sym/README.md

  * The private key won't be lying around your file system unencrypted, so if your Mac is ever stolen, you don't need to worry about the keys running wild.
  * If you sync your keychain with the iCloud you will have access to it on other machines

-To activate the KeyChain mode on the Mac, use `-x <key-name>` field instead of `-k` or `-k`, and add it to `-g` when generating a key.
+To activate the KeyChain mode on the Mac, use `-x <key-name>` flag with `-g` flag when generating a key.
 The `key name` is what you call this particular key, based on how you plan to use it.
 For example, you may call it `staging`, etc.

 The following command generates the private key and immediately stores it in the KeyChain access under the name provided:

-    sym -g -x staging
+    sym -gx staging

 Now, whenever you need to encrypt something you can specify the key with `-x staging`.